sort-jh/Applied-Trend-Analysis-in-R/README.md

 - 5_county_subanalysis_guided_practice.R: A script to test your understanding and application of conducting a subanalysis.
 User must fill in the blanks and answer questions to get code to run.
 - 5a_county_subanalysis_answer_key.R: Answer key for the second guided practice.

-3. The following data files are included in the repository:
+3. The following data files:
 - linelist_2010-2020_mi.csv: The line list mortality data from Michigan downloaded and adjusted from CDC WONDER. **Pursuant to the data disclaimer above, use these data only for training purposes.**
 - population_data.csv: Population data used in script 1 and 2.
 - demo_by_year_2010-2020_MI.csv: Population data by year used in scripts 3 and 4.